evanzhang203/sfu-natlang.website/_posts/2013-03-20-Milan-talk.markdown

 ---
 layout : post
-title : Understanding Creativity in Prose
+title : Understanding Creativity in Text
 ---

 Milan Tofiloski will give a talk on Wednesday, 20 March at TASC1 9408.
 It will start at 11am.
 The description about his talk is attached below: